mannansiddiqui/Deploy-a-React-app-on-a-Docker-container-using-a-Jenkins-pipeline/README.md

 As you can see worker node is successfully connected to master node.

-#### Step-3: On 2nd server, install Docker and dependencies to create React project
+#### Step-3: On the second server, install Docker and its dependencies to create a React project.

 First login inside EC2 instance using ```sudo ssh -i <AWS_SECRET_KEY> ubuntu@<INSTANCE_PUBLIC_IP>```